prakhar1989/docker-curriculum/README.md

 <a id="docker-aws"></a>
 ### 2.5 Docker on AWS

 What good is an application that can't be shared with friends, right?
-So in this section we are going to see how we can deploy our awesome application on the cloud so that we can share it with our friends!
+So in this section we are going to see how we can deploy our awesome application to the cloud so that we can share it with our friends!
 We're going to use AWS [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) to get our application up and running in a few clicks.
 We'll also see how easy it is to make our application scalable and manageable with Beanstalk!

 ##### Docker push
-The first thing that we need to do before we deploy our app on AWS is to publish our image on a registry which can be accessed by AWS.
+The first thing that we need to do before we deploy our app to AWS is to publish our image on a registry which can be accessed by AWS.
 There are many different [Docker registries](https://aws.amazon.com/ecr/) you can use (you can even host [your own](https://docs.docker.com/registry/deploying/)).
 For now, let's use [Docker Hub](https://hub.docker.com) to publish the image.
 To publish, just type
 ```
 $ docker push prakhar1989/catnip
 ```